Suspension bridge over lush green valley in DMZ area, South Korea.

 Dora Observatory entrance at DMZ with camouflage design, South Korea.

-• Luggage and large bags are not allowed on the tour.
+• Luggage or large bags cannot be brought on this tour.

-• Waving, pointing, signaling, or photography without permission are not allowed at the DMZ.
+• No waving, pointing, signaling, or unauthorized photography is allowed within the DMZ.

-• This tour is not suitable for those with mobility issues.
+This tour does not accommodate individuals with mobility issues.

-• DMZ is a military area and hence it can close without prior notice.
+• The DMZ, being a military area, may close without prior notice.

-• DMZ is closed on Mondays and military training days.
+Closures occur on Mondays and during military training days.

 Tour group listening to a guide at DMZ Suspension Bridge, South Korea.